 - Bowel or intestinal blockage

-To determine eligibility for a hernia mesh lawsuit, it is important to contact an attorney with information about:
+To determine eligibility for a mesh lawsuit, it is important to contact an attorney with information about:

 - The manufacturer of your hernia mesh implant device and which device you received

 - When you received the surgery for the initial implant, as well as any corrective surgeries

 - Include the location and name of the hospital where your surgery was performed

 - The name of the surgeon who implanted your hernia mesh device

 What Hernia Mesh Products Are Included in Current Lawsuits?

 As of September 15, 2021, there were nearly 21,000 hernia mesh lawsuits being sought against the three major manufacturers of hernia mesh products, including Davol Inc./C.R.
 Bard, Ethicon, Inc., and Atrium Medical Corp.

 There are three federal multidistrict litigations (MDLs) pending in various courts across the country.
 The largest of the three is against Davol/C.R.
 Bard, which is currently named in over 14,000 lawsuits.

 As of June 2021, litigation for coordinated proceedings was still being delayed due to COVID-19, as were the start of the first bellwether trials.